Glocash/plugin_magento2.2/README.md

 #####Install

-1. Upload module content to the path below magento2 :  /magento2/app/code/
+1. Upload module content to the path below magento :  /magento/app/code/

 2. In command line, navigate to the magento2 root folder Enter the following commands: